COMBINE-lab/COMBINE-lab.github.io-OLD/aboutus.md

 ---
 layout: page
 title: About Us
 subtitle: Better Biology through Better Algorithms
+published: true
 ---

 The COMBINE lab was created in the fall of 2014, when [Rob Patro](http://www.robpatro.com) joined the Computer Science Department at Stony Brook University.
 The lab has since grown considerably.
 Learn more about us below!